koralreeef/anypercent-cuecollection/ch4.md

    \
    ![cue](https://cdn.discordapp.com/attachments/293555577991200770/776222446591148052/trail1.PNG)
    \
-   Hold jump on the reverse hyper, and aim to do your coyote jump around here.
+   Hold jump on the reverse hyper until transition and hold right the entire time, and aim to do your coyote jump around here.
  </details>

    <details>